-- Using the internet at school for non-school activities. - Knowingly using another person's password, misrepresenting your identity, or giving your password to others. - Violating federal, state, or local laws while on the internet.
-This includes sending or receiving copyrighted information without permission. - Commercial use. - Sending patently harassing, intimidating, abusive, or offensive material to or about others in messages both public and private. - Sending chain letters or pyramid schemes, broadcasting inappropriate messages to lists or individuals, and any other use that would congest the Internet or otherwise interfere with the work of others. - Sending or receiving pornographic material, inappropriate text files, or files dangerous to network integrity. - Vandalism such as deliberately attempting to change files not belonging to you or to harm or destroy the work, systems, or data of another user, including uploading or creating a computer virus. - Engaging in illegal distribution or receipt (pirating) of software, music, video, or other copyrighted material. - When downloading information, failing to comply with any associated terms or conditions specified by the supplier of that information. - Circumventing security measures on school or remote computers or networks.
+- Using the internet at school for non-school activities, such as playing games or watching videos that teachers don't permit; - Knowingly using another person's password, misrepresenting your identity, or giving your password to others. - Violating federal, state, or local laws while on the internet.
+This includes sending or receiving copyrighted information without permission. - Commercial use. - Sending patently harassing, intimidating, abusive, or offensive material to or about others in messages both public and private. - Sending chain letters or pyramid schemes, broadcasting inappropriate messages to lists or individuals, and any other use that would congest the Internet or otherwise interfere with the work of others. - Sending or receiving pornographic material, inappropriate text files, memes, or files dangerous to network integrity. - Vandalism such as deliberately attempting to change files not belonging to you or to harm or destroy the work, systems, or data of another user, including uploading or creating a computer virus. - Engaging in illegal distribution or receipt (pirating) of software, music, video, or other copyrighted material. - When downloading information, failing to comply with any associated terms or conditions specified by the supplier of that information. - Circumventing security measures on school or remote computers or networks. - Installing apps or programs such as Opera that are not provided by the school.